Odds are, your employees are experimenting with Generative Artificial Intelligence (Generative AI) in their roles.

 🔑 Key takeaway: Not only have the capabilities of AI increased dramatically, it has become accessible to all of your employees in a way it never was before.

-It wasn’t more than a few years ago that AI systems in the workplace were rudimentary, capable only of assisting in basic data analysis and automating simple repetitive tasks.
+It wasn’t more than a few years ago that AI systems in the workplace were rudimentary, capable only of assisting in basic data analysis and automating simple repetitive tasks and mundane tasks only.

 Some were sophisticated enough to identify patterns.
 But none were capable of ‘thinking’ for themselves.